-The AEC campus master plan includes transformative expansions to the Exhibition Hall that will convert it from being a regional exhibition center to a full-service convention center for Madison and the upper Midwest.
+The Alliant Energy Center campus master plan includes transformative expansions to the Exhibition Hall that will convert it from being a regional exhibition center to a full-service convention center for Madison and the upper Midwest.
 This expansion includes new ballrooms, which are currently non-existent, more breakout meeting rooms, as well as an expanded exhibit hall.
 All told, the expansion and renovation will change and expand the types of business that Madison and Dane County are able to attract to the complex.
 This will include large conventions, business and association conferences, additional exhibitions and consumer shows, and a variety of banquets, receptions and ballroom events.
-In addition, indoor sports like basketball. volleyball, dance, cheer and wrestling will be more viable.
+In addition, indoor sports like basketball, volleyball, dance, cheer and wrestling will be more viable.

-- The expansion of the types of business, as well as the higher spending associated with these additional event types is only viable if the AEC complex offers a competitive hotel package.
-So, as part of the overall master plan, the consulting team recommends a goal of 15 quality, branded walkable hotel rooms per 1,000 square feet of exhibit space.
+- The expansion of the types of business, as well as the higher spending associated with these additional event types, is only viable if the Alliant Energy Center complex offers a competitive hotel package.
+Therefore, as part of the overall master plan, the consulting team recommends a goal of 15 quality, branded walkable hotel rooms per 1,000 square feet of exhibit space.
 For example, for a convention complex with 100,000 square feet of exhibit space, 1,500 quality, branded and walkable hotel rooms will be optimal to compete for conventions versus similar complexes around the country.
-Without these quality options, higherrated group business will not come to the complex. - In addition, the competitive group marketplace demands at least one headquarters hotel that can house a sizeable portion of convention and other groups that would use the AEC.
-Meeting planners want to have a full-service branded convention hotel with its own ballroom and meeting rooms within which to house their VIPs, have board meetings and other meetings and events and otherwise anchor their event.
+Without these quality options, higher-rated group business will not come to the complex. - In addition, the competitive group marketplace demands at least one headquarters hotel that can house a sizeable portion of convention and other groups that would use the Alliant Energy Center.
+Meeting planners want to have a full-service branded convention hotel with its own ballroom and meeting rooms within which to house their VIPs, have board meetings and other meetings and events, and otherwise anchor their event.
 In addition, planners want this hotel to be connected directly to the convention center, similar to the downtown Hilton that is connected to Monona Terrace.
-Given the sometimes harsh weather conditions, attendees and planners like all major activities to be connected and accessible, no matter the weather.
-They also want to have as few hotel contracts to enter into as possible, so having several larger hotels is always
+Given the sometimes harsh weather conditions, attendees and planners prefer all major activities to be connected and accessible, no matter the weather.
+They also want to have as few hotel contracts to enter into as possible, so having several larger hotels is always more competitive than having multiple small hotels.
+While guests